 Potsdam is a somewhat small village located in the state of New York.
 With a population of 9,688 people and five constituent neighborhoods, Potsdam is the 193rd largest community in New York.
-Potsdam has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Potsdam has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Of important note, Potsdam is also a village of artists.
 Potsdam has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Potsdam’s character.

-Telecommuters are a relatively large percentage of the workforce: 11.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Potsdam telecommute to their jobs.
+Overall, about 9.48% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Potsdam in 2010 was $18,139, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,556 for a family of four.
+The per capita income in Potsdam in 2010 was $16,171, which is low income relative to New York and the nation.
+This equates to an annual income of $64,684 for a family of four.
 However, Potsdam contains both very wealthy and poor people as well.
-Potsdam also has one of the higher rates of people living in poverty in the nation, with 31.67% of its population below the federal poverty line.

 The most common language spoken in Potsdam is English.
 Other important languages spoken here include Spanish and Arabic.